njy1991/X-to-Obsidian-Chrome-Plugin/README.md

 ## Support this plugin

 If you love this plugin, help me raise $5 to pay the Google developer fee and launch it on the Chrome Web Store.
+More donation covers the token for new features!

 [**Donate with PayPal**](https://www.paypal.com/donate/?hosted_button_id=AYA3ZEQZXX25Y)